istio/istio.io/content/en/docs/ops/configuration/security/migrate-alpha-policy/index.md

 For each `v1alpha1` RBAC policy, migrate with the following rules:

-1. If the whole namespace is enabled with RBAC, create an `AuthorizationPolicy` without label selector for the whole namespace.
+1. If the whole namespace is enabled with RBAC, create an `AuthorizationPolicy` without workload selector for the whole namespace.
 Add an empty rule so that it will deny all requests to the namespace by default;

-1. If a workload is enabled with RBAC, create an `AuthorizationPolicy` with corresponding label selector for the workload, Add rules based on the semantics of the corresponding `ServiceRole` and `ServiceRoleBinding` for the workload;
+1. If a workload is enabled with RBAC, create an `AuthorizationPolicy` with corresponding workload selector for the workload, Add rules based on the semantics of the corresponding `ServiceRole` and `ServiceRoleBinding` for the workload;

 ### Step 5: Verify migrated policy